SaraB333/Cave-Monster/README.md

 - Tutor Support
   - The tutor support helped a lot in using the validator and understanding errors caused by the use of the backslash.
 Special thanks to Roo.

+- Mentor Support
+  - Rory helped me understand what parts of the project needed improving on and gave incredible pointers that helped to make the project pass worthy.